University Hospital Wishaw: Facilities

 The hospital opened with 633 inpatient beds, a 56-bed day-case unit and a day hospital that could accommodate 45 service users.
 Lanarkshire inpatient maternity services are located at the hospital (replacing the 1960s dedicated Bellshill Maternity Hospital, which thereafter closed).
 It became the second-largest maternity unit in Scotland, delivering 5,500 babies each year.

 The hospital has a paediatric neonatal unit, an MRI scanner, elderly care and psychiatric day hospitals, and an emergency care unit containing an integrated 24-hour accident and emergency unit with 36-bed ward.
 The hospital is operated by NHS Lanarkshire along with two other district general hospitals in the area, University Hospital Monklands in Airdrie and University Hospital Hairmyres in East Kilbride.
-All three Lanarkshire hospitals have an accident and emergency department and specialist medical and surgical services ate distributed across the sites.
-Maternity, gynaecology and paediatric services are based in Wishaw.
+All three Lanarkshire hospitals have an accident and emergency department and specialist medical and surgical services are distributed across the sites.
+Maternity, gynaecology, paediatric, and all NHS Lanarkshire's inpatient orthopaedic trauma services are based in Wishaw.
 Administered by NHS Lanarkshire, Wishaw General Hospital serves a population of approximately 250,000 within the North Lanarkshire catchment area.